dmoisset/s5/equipment/weapon-tables.md

 Ammunition includes standard items (such as batteries that can replenish charged weapons), small arm and longarm rounds, and special units such as grenade arrows and missiles.

+Some ammunition comes in a pack of many (for example, a box of pistol rounds); the "Capacity" in the table below indicates the size of the pack or number of charges (for batteries).
+The price is the price per pack (not unit price).
+Bulk is also per pack.

+The "minimum proficiency" of a piece ammunition indicates the minimum proficiency that a weapon should have at least.

 |Ammunition|Min Prof|Price|Capacity|Bulk|Special|
 |----------|:------:|----:|-------:|---:|-------|
 |**STANDARD AMMUNITION**|